 1. Plan in advance and talk your ex-partner

 Parenting arrangements, whether a Parenting Plan or Court Orders, usually avoids any confusion as to whether the children are to spend Mother’s Day with their mothers.
 It avoids any potential difficult conversations and gives both parties certainty.
 However, if this is not the case and arrangements have not been put in place, we recommend communicating with your ex-partner as soon as possible to make arrangements that the children spend the day with you.

-- If you have recently seperated, avoid pressuring the children to celebrate
+2. If you have recently separated, avoid pressuring the children to celebrate

 Children often need time to come to terms with the new parenting arrangements.
 As such, we recommend finding an activity that is more subtle for you and the children to enjoy doing on Mother’s Day.
 This will alleviate the stress on the children who notice the absence of the ex-partner during celebratory events.